svdavid/NEUS642/notebooks/week1_01-04_getting_started/README.md

 As the course progresses, we will be adding new materials to the NEUS Github repository.
 To update, you'll want to open a terminal and do the following:

-* Change to the directory where store your files for NEUS642, for example, `cd /Users/joe/class/NEUS642`
+* Change to the directory where store your files for NEUS642, for example, `cd /Users/jane/class/NEUS642`
 * Type `git pull`.
-This should download any new files that have been created for the class.
+This should download any new files that have been created for upcoming meetings.

 ## Some notes on notebooks